-I AM BACK!
+I am back!
 I can’t believe it’s been four months since I wrote my last KDrama review—The Lonely Shining Goblin.
 I thought I’d never recover from that one.
-HUH.
-Now, I can’t shut up about Chicago Typewriter!
-HOW IT IS SO UNDERRATED HERE?!
-HOW?!
-HOW CAN YOU SLEEP ON THIS GREAT STORYTELLING???

-Chicago Typewriter is about three friends during 1930 Joseon who fight against Japanese occupation.
-80 years after, they met again due to unfinished business they had before.
-Will they be able to fulfill their promise in the past?
-How will they manage to accept their reincarnated selves in the present time?
-What awaits for them in the future aside from a liberated country?
+Chicago Typewriter is about three friends during 1930 Joseon who fought against Japanese occupation.
+80 years after, they met again due to the unfinished business they had before.
+Would they be able to fulfill their promise in the past?
+How would they manage to accept their reincarnation in the present time?
+What awaits them in the future aside from a liberated country?

 They spent their youth using both intelligence and violence as resistance to Japanese rule.
 It opened a door for us to appreciate more the independence we have now—not just in South Korea or here in the Philippines but also in other places around the world.

 The writer in me wanted to weep on this part.
-I can relate in so many levels.
+I can relate on so many levels.
 Let’s all write something good.
 Together, we can create a better nation.

 When he got the typewriter he found in a cafe in Chicago where he did a signing, his life started to change.

-As the story progress, they found out about each other’s side of the story.
+💭 As the story progressed, they found out about each other’s side of the story.
 I LOVE DIFFERENT POINT OF VIEWS BECAUSE IT HELPS ME UNDERSTAND THE CHARACTERS MORE.

-Who will save who?
+So, who will save who?
 Who will kill who?
 Who will love who?
 Who will betray who?
 Who will give up?
 Who will resist?
-Tell me after you find out. 🙂
+Let’s chat after you find out. 🙂

 조국은 빼앗겼지만 나에게서 문장을 빼앗을 순 없어